h00t3rz4unm3/Academic-Projects/Object Oriented Java (Java)/Assignment 3/README.md

-assignment 3
+### _Assignment 3_

 We mentioned during lecture that Arrays are limited in two specific ways:
-1) Their size is fixed and cannot be increased when needed
+1) Their size is fixed and cannot be increased when needed.
 2) Inserting into a sorted array would require a lot of work.

 For this assignment you will create an object that will do the work to address both of these points.

 Create an object called GSSArray. (it stands for growable self-sorting array)